w4jbm/PAL-1-6502-SBC/PAL-1 User Manual.md

-The manual for the PAL-1 is available for download, but is in Chinese.
+> The manual for the PAL-1 is available for download, but is in Chinese.
 This is my attempt to capture the translation of that material as I go through it.
+Blockquotes such as this are used for notes related to the translation or content.

 # PAL-1 Eight-Bit Computer User Manual